Mumbai vs Delhi: Which is Better to Visit in 2026?

 - being on a budget

-Mumbai is better to visit for:
+Mumbai is better for:

 - experiencing a cosmopolitan city